knowsuchagency/voting-api/root.md

 Any GET request to the database will not change information in the database.

 In order to increment, decrement, or reset any specific votes, send a POST request to the appropriate endpoint with the specific action to be performed as a parameter in the form body i.e "action=increment".
-Any successful POST request will return the modified object in the request.
+Any successful POST request will return the modified object in the response.

 Examples using curl are shown below.
 No authentication is currently required.